dgroomes/react-playground/webpack/README.md

 * Get the tsconfig.json right.
 I need to use the React preset, or whatever.
 * What is the idiomatic way to do CSS in React?
 Do you just import the "styles.css" file?
 Is there not really a react way to do it?
 Do you somehow scope the CSS to the React element, like you would with web components?
+* What's the deal with `devDependencies` the block vs the `dependencies` block these days?
+I noticed a `create-react-app` scaffolded repo only uses `dependencies` but I thought build tools and test frameworks were supposed to go in `devDependencies`?

 ## Reference